Golden Ocean Group (NASDAQ:GOGL) Price Target Raised to $12.00 at BTIG Research

-Golden Ocean Group (NASDAQ:GOGL) had its target price increased by BTIG Research from $8.00 to $12.00 in a research report sent to investors on Tuesday, The Fly reports.
-They currently have a buy rating on the shipping company’s stock.
+Golden Ocean Group (NASDAQ:GOGL) had its price objective upped by BTIG Research from $8.00 to $12.00 in a research note released on Monday, Benzinga reports.
+The firm currently has a buy rating on the shipping company’s stock.

-Golden Ocean Group (NASDAQ:GOGL) last posted its quarterly earnings data on Thursday, February 18th.
-The shipping company reported $0.18 EPS for the quarter, missing the Zacks’ consensus estimate of $0.20 by ($0.02).
-Golden Ocean Group had a positive return on equity of 0.26% and a negative net margin of 17.84%.
-The firm had revenue of $168.71 million during the quarter.
+Golden Ocean Group (NASDAQ:GOGL) last announced its quarterly earnings results on Thursday, February 18th.
+The shipping company reported $0.18 EPS for the quarter, missing analysts’ consensus estimates of $0.20 by ($0.02).
+Golden Ocean Group had a negative net margin of 17.84% and a positive return on equity of 0.26%.
+The firm had revenue of $168.71 million for the quarter.

 Golden Ocean Group Limited, a shipping company, owns and operates a fleet of dry bulk vessels comprising Newcastlemax, Capesize, Panamax, and Ultramax vessels worldwide.
 It owns and operates dry bulk vessels in the spot and time charter markets.
 The company transports bulk commodities, such as ores, coal, grains, and fertilizers.